opentensor/bittensor/README.md

 To learn more about Bittensor, please read our [paper](https://bittensor.com/whitepaper).

 # Install
-There are three ways to install Bittensor
+There are four ways to install Bittensor

 1. Through the installer:
 ```bash